nehrman/insomnia-terraformenteprise-collection/README.md

 ## How to use it

-Just do an import from Insomnia GUI and configure environment variables :
+Just download the JSON file, do an import from Insomnia GUI and configure environment variables :

 - Base environment :